UTRcs24/git-learning-remote/journal.md

 and a list of replies.
 Each reply will contain an author and associated picture URLs.
 Each user will also have a background color, foreground color, and text color on their page.
 They will have an image
 URL for their flag.
 They will also have a list of strings which are their favorite things.
 They will have an allies list which is just a list of users.
 In addition, they'll have a messages list.
 Each message will have an author, a recipient, any associated image or video URLs, and content.

+## 25, February, 2025, 13:49
+### Git Issues
+When you hear "issue" and "Github", you probably don't think of going things going wrong.
+But in this instance, an issue denotes something going wrong, way wrong.
+While working on the database, I tried to merge my branch onto our main branch.
+However, there was an issue.
+To try and resolve the issue, I did a git pull, which put a bunch of junk from other projects within my directory.
+In trying to fix it, I somehow got the junk on our team's main branch on Github.
+So, I deleted the stuff locally and tried to merge the changes back in, but that was no help, for the changes were too complex to edit on the web.
+Thus, I had to go to Jeff's office and try to resolve the issue in the command line.
+Eventually, the issue was resolved and the directory is now back to normal.
+I deleted my local instance of the repo, recloned the remote instance, and now hopefully, it should be happy trails from here on out.
+Right?
+Right?